Robust Covariance and Scatter Matrix Estimation under Huber's Contamination Model: Introduction

-Finally, we advocate the use of Huber's $\epsilon$-contamination model in the analysis of robust estimators by comparing it to the notion of breakdown point.
-The breakdown point \citep{hodges1967efficiency,hampel1971general,donoho1982breakdown} is defined as the smallest proportion of outliers that can totally ruin a given estimator.
-The concept by itself does not take into account any other statistical property besides robustness.
-Therefore, robust estimators are proposed to have both high breakdown point and certain statistical properties such as affine invariance \citep{donoho1992breakdown,lopuhaa1991breakdown} and efficiency \cite{yohai1987high}.
-In comparison, the $\epsilon$-contamination model is a setting where a successful estimator must achieve statistical efficiency and robustness simultaneously.
-By considering a population counterpart of the breakdown point which we term as $\delta$-breakdown point, we show that for a given estimator that has convergence rate $\delta$ under the $\epsilon$-contamination model, its $\delta$-breakdown point is at least $\epsilon$.
-This suggests convergence under Huber's $\epsilon$-contamination model is a more general notion of robustness than the breakdown point and it provides a unified way to study statistical efficiency and robustness jointly.
+The $\epsilon$-contamination model is a setting where a successful estimator should achieve a good convergence rate and robustness simultaneously.
+By considering a population variation of the breakdown point which we term as $\delta$-breakdown point, we show in Section \ref{sec:delta-bp} that for a given estimator that has convergence rate $\delta$ under the $\epsilon$-contamination model, its $\delta$-breakdown point is at least $\epsilon$.
+This suggests convergence under Huber's $\epsilon$-contamination model is a more general notion of robustness than the breakdown point and it provides a unified way to study statistical convergence rate and robustness jointly.

+The main contribution of the paper is the derivation of the minimax rates for robust covariance matrix estimation under Huber's $\epsilon$-contamination model, which can be achieved by optimizing over the proposed matrix depth function.
+We would like to clarify that, in high-dimensional settings, the proposed estimators based on matrix depth are challenging to compute, hence are mainly of theoretical interest.
+It is interesting and urgent to investigate in the future whether the minimax rates of covariance matrix estimation under Huber's $\epsilon$-contamination model can be achieved by a provable polynomial-time algorithm.
+For unstructured covariance matrices under low or moderate dimensions (up to $p=10$), the proposed depth-based estimators can be used in practice.
+We provide an algorithm and perform some numerical studies in the supplementary material \cite{supplement}.
+An R package is available on the Github at \url{https://github.com/ChenMengjie/DepthDescent}